-Professor Gore is originally from Charlotte, NC.
-She was persuaded to join Salem faculty by the board chair for not-for-profit management, Dr. Doug Borwick.
-He suggested she create a new course in the program and she decided she could not pass up that offer.
+Natasha Gore is originally from Charlotte, NC.
+She was persuaded to join the Salem faculty by the former chair of the Not-for-Profit Management Program, Dr. Doug Borwick.
+He suggested that she create a new course in the program and she decided she could not pass up that offer.

 Professor Gore has had the opportunity to travel and do extensive language studies in Antigua, Guatemala.
 She remembers her time there was a humbling experience — to live with a family who does not understand your language, but can speak through their culture.